murisimov/wormhole-tracker/README.md

 ###### Third-party application setup

 ---
-Before getting any further, you must have EVE online third-party app which you can create and setup [here](developers.eveonline.com/applications)
+Before getting any further, you must have EVE online third-party app which you can create and setup [here](developers.eveonline.com/applications).

-Give it any name and description you like, select _Authentication & API Access_ connection type and choose following permissions to use:
+Give it any name and description you like, select **Authentication & API Access** connection type and choose following permissions to use:

 - `characterLocationRead`
 - `characterBookmarksRead`